 The unaudited prospective financial information was, in general, prepared solely for internal use and is subjective in many respects.
 As a result, there can be no assurance that the prospective results will be realized or that actual results will not be significantly higher or lower than estimated.
 Since the unaudited prospective financial information covers multiple years, such information by its nature becomes less predictive with each successive year.
-AMB stockholders and ProLogis shareholders and report or review the SEC filings of ProLogis of a description of risk factors with respect to the business of ProLogis.
+AMB stockholders and ProLogis shareholders are urged to review the SEC filings of ProLogis for a description of risk factors with respect to the business of ProLogis.
 See "Cautionary Statement Regarding Forward-Looking Statements" and "Where You Can Find More Information."
 The unaudited prospective financial information was not prepared with a view toward public disclosure, nor was it prepared with a view toward compliance with published guidelines of the SEC, the guidelines established by the American Institute of Certified Public Accountants for preparation and presentation of prospective financial information, or GAAP.
 Neither the independent registered public accounting firm of ProLogis, nor any other independent accountants, have compiled, examined, or performed any procedures with respect to the unaudited prospective financial information contained herein, nor have they expressed any opinion or any other form of assurance on such information or its achievability.
-The report of the independent registered public accounting firm of ProLogis contained in the Annual Report of ProLogis on Form 10-K for the year ended December 31, 2010, which is incorporated by reference into this joint proxy statement/prospectus, relates to the historical financial information of vertice unaudited prospective financial information does not take into account any circumstances or events occurring after the date it was prepared.
+The report of the independent registered public accounting firm of ProLogis contained in the Annual Report of ProLogis on Form 10-K for the year ended December 31, 2010, which is incorporated by reference into this joint proxy statement/prospectus, relates to the historical financial information of ProLogis.
+It does not extend to the unaudited prospective financial information and should not be read to do so.
+Furthermore, the unaudited prospective financial information does not take into account any circumstances or events occurring after the date it was prepared.